 Gifting – If you are giving money to friends or family each year, the annual exclusion for gifts has risen from $13,000 to $14,000 per year.
 If you are a couple giving your partnered child a gift, this multiplies up to $56,000 from 2012’s $52,000.
 The 529 College Savings account permits gifting ahead up to 5 years worth of deposits, meaning you and your spouse can each gift $70,000 into the 529 account.
 This requires a Form 709 to declare your transaction, and then no gifts are permitted over the next 4 years (unless the gift exemption rises beyond $14,000.)

 Kiddie Tax – This is the tax that uses the parents’ tax rate on a child’s unearned income.
 The reduction of this income has been raised to $1000 from $950.
-Simply put, your child can receive $1000 in unearned income with no tax due, and an additional $1000 taxed at their rate, most often, 10%.
+Simply put, your child can receive $1000 in unearned income with no tax due, and an additional $1000 taxed at their rate, most often, 10%, based on online tax calculators and estimators.
 A topic worthy of more detailed discussion.

 Retirement – The 401(k), 403(b), and 457 account deposit limit has been raised to $17,500 with the same $5,500 catch-up deposit for those 50 and older.
 We’ve discussed whether the 401(k) decision is the right one for most investors, and it’s safe to say, grab the match.
 Many employers will match the first 4-6% of your income dollar for dollar, so if you earn $60,000, a 5% contribution to your account is worth 10% on day one. $6,000 deposited pretty painlessly.
 The IRA limit has also been increased from $5,000 to $5,500, up to $6,500 if 50 or older.
 Great to take advantage of the IRA especially if the fees in your 401(k) are pretty high.